Harman says will celebrate Open with spin on new tractor

 Not under-stated American Brian Harman.

-After the unheralded 36-year-old won the British Open at rain-drenched Royal Liverpool on Sunday, he said part of his $3 million prize would be used to pay for his new tractor.
+After the unheralded 36-year-old won the British Open at rain-drenched Royal Liverpool on Sunday, he said part of his US$3 million prize would be used to pay for his new tractor.

 "I'm a bow hunter, no new rifles.
 I had a nice week a couple weeks ago and I bought a new tractor for my hunting place," he told reporters after a romping six-stroke win in which he never allowed his pursuers to get close.